 How do Crowns Work?

-A crown is used to entirely cover or “cap” a damaged tooth.
-Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape or alignment.
+We use crowns to cover or “cap” a damaged tooth.
+Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape, or alignment.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.
 Porcelain or ceramic crowns can be matched to the color of your natural teeth.
-Other materials include gold and metal alloys, acrylic and ceramic.
+Other materials include gold and metal alloys, acrylic, and ceramic.
 These alloys are generally stronger than porcelain and may be recommended for back teeth.
 Porcelain bonded to a metal shell is often used because it is both strong and attractive.

-Replace a large filling when there isn’t enough tooth remaining
+– Replacing a large filling when there isn’t enough tooth remaining

-Protect a weak tooth from fracturing
+– Protecting a weak tooth from fracturing

-Restore a fractured tooth
+– Restoring a fractured tooth

-Attach a bridge
+– Attaching a bridge

-Cover a dental implant
+– Covering a dental implant

-Cover a discolored or poorly shaped tooth
+– Covering a discolored or poorly shaped tooth

-Cover a tooth that has had root canal treatment
+– Covering a tooth that has had root canal treatment

 How do Bridges Work?